 Coastal Community Resilience in Maine

 As part of its mission, Maine Sea Grant educates communities on important marine and coastal issues.
-This project was developed to 1) uncover the barriers that coastal property owners and officials are faced with in preparing for climate change and coastal hazards, and 2) encourage collaboration between stakeholders to create and implement responses.
+For the last decade, Maine Sea Grant has been engaged in efforts to survey coastal property owners and municipal officials to better understand the climate risks and vulnerabilities that coastal communities face, adaptation activities that could be taken in response to vulnerabilities, and barriers to action.
+These surveys elucidate the barriers that coastal property owners and officials are faced with in preparing for climate change and coastal hazards, and encourage collaboration between stakeholders to create and implement responses.

 Between 2007 and 2009, Maine Sea Grant interviewed coastal property owners and municipal officials in order to gauge beliefs and perceptions on climate change and coastal hazards.
 The ultimate goal was to increase understanding and coastal community resilience by facilitating communication and cooperation between coastal property owners, officials, and others to prepare for climate change and coastal hazards in the state.
-The impacts of highest concern along Maine’s coast include sea level rise, erosion, flooding, increased storminess, and habitat loss and/or alteration.
+This study was expanded upon and additional surveys were conducted in 2015, 2017, and 2018.
+The impacts of highest concern along Maine’s coast include sea-level rise, erosion, flooding, increased storminess, and habitat loss and/or alteration.

 Maine Sea Grant and Oregon Sea Grant received a two-year NOAA Sectoral Applications Research Program (SARP) grant to assess the resilience of coastal communities in both states to coastal hazards and climate change.
 In Maine, Maine Sea Grant partnered with the Maine Geological Survey, University of Maine Cooperative Extension, Maine Coastal Program, Climate Change Institute, and the Center for Research and Evaluation to assess coastal communities.
 With assistance from the Center for Research and Evaluation, Maine Sea Grant developed a needs assessment, outreach plan, and evaluation that targeted coastal property owners and municipal officials.

 The needs assessment consisted of six focus groups (70 participants) from 11 coastal communities and surveys sent to nearly 7,000 coastal property owners and 240 municipal officials throughout 2007 and 2008.
 Participants were asked about information needs; attitudes towards climate change and coastal hazards; behaviors of coastal property owners concerning shoreline protection and management; observed changes to the coastline (e.g., erosion rates); and attitudes regarding federal-state-local lines of communication and resulting action or inaction in shoreline management.
+Some key results from the assessment included:

-The results of this assessment were used to design the overall outreach message and materials.
-The evaluation component was meant to allow Maine Sea Grant to analyze the effectiveness of their educational efforts in altering the perceptions and, ultimately, behavior of coastal property owners and municipal officials toward climate change and sea level rise.
+Project leads used this feedback to design the overall outreach message and materials, and create an outreach plan.
+The evaluation component was meant to allow Maine Sea Grant to analyze the effectiveness of their educational efforts in altering the perceptions and, ultimately, the behavior of coastal property owners and municipal officials toward climate change and sea level rise.
 A small-scale evaluation of the educational materials demonstrated that understanding of the issues was increased; a behavior shift would require more detailed and longer-term follow up efforts.

 Outcomes and Conclusions

-Oregon Sea Grant produced a five-part documentary for Maine Sea Grant entitled Building a Resilient Coast: Maine Confronts Climate Change.
+Oregon Sea Grant produced a five-part documentary for Maine Sea Grant.
 Forty-five participants at two June 2009 workshops in Kennebunk and Rockland viewed the documentary and then engaged in peer and expert panel discussion about the results of the project.
 In addition, a final technical report was released in 2010 about Maine’s efforts on the project, Climate Variability and Coastal Community Resilience: Developing and Testing a National Model and State-based Outreach.

-Gregg, R. M. (2010).
+Gregg, R. M. (2020).
 Coastal Community Resilience in Maine [Case study on a project of Maine Sea Grant].
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/coastal-community-resilience-maine (Last updated December 2010)
+(Last updated April 2020)